Product Support & Resources

 FAQs

-Do carbon monoxide detectors need to be installed near the floor?
+Do CO detectors need to be near the floor?

-Can I install a CO alarm right next to a furnace or water heater?
+Can I plug a CO alarm into a hallway outlet?

-What should I do first if my CO alarm sounds?
+What is the first step if the alarm sounds?

 Related Topics